 This course satisfies WKU's Colonnade Program's requirements for the Systems (K-SY) category.
-To receive Colonnade credit, you must have 21 hours of Foundations and Explorations courses or have junior status before enrolling in this course.

 COURSE DESCRIPTION

 This course explores the history, development, and enforcement of major federal food statutes and regulations, with emphasis on the Federal Food, Drug, and Cosmetic Act (FDCA), the Food and Drug Administration (FDA) and the US Department of Agriculture (USDA) regulations.
 It covers laws and regulations related to the manufacture, distribution, and sale of food products in the United States.